Our Early Years

 The M’s

-We prioritise making conversations and learning to communicate, mark making and understanding the meaning of marks, developing secure early mathematical skills, exploring the marvelous world around them, and giving children the opportunities to use and develop their muscles and movement.
+We prioritise: making conversations and learning to communicate, mark making and understanding the meaning of marks, developing secure early mathematical skills, exploring the marvellous world around them, and giving children the opportunities to use and develop their muscles and movement

 Tapestry

-All the learning and experiences of our children are recorded on Tapestry, our on-line learning journal.
-Tapestry builds a very special record of each child’s experiences, development and learning journey through their early years’ education at Clifford Bridge.
-Parents and/or carers can view their child’s progress, the activities provided for them, and how much fun they’re having, whilst also uploading their own comments and media.
+All the learning and experiences of the children are recorded on Tapestry our online learning journal.
+Tapestry builds a very special record of a child’s experiences, development and learning journey through their early years education at Walsgrave.
+Parents or carers can view their child’s progress, the activities provided for them, and how much fun they’re having, whilst also uploading their own comments and media.